At a glance

 - Abdominal ultrasound: A non-invasive test that uses high-frequency sound waves to capture live images from inside the body.

 Successful treatment relies on stabilising the cat as well as treating the underlying cause.
 The priority is to stabilise and make the cat more comfortable.

-- Abdominocentesis – Removal of the fluid within the peritoneal cavity via a catheter, this will help to improve his breathing by reducing pressure on the diaphragm.
+- Abdominocentesis: Removal of the fluid within the peritoneal cavity via a catheter, will help to improve his breathing by reducing pressure on the diaphragm.

 Treat the underlying cause:

-- There is no cure for chronic kidney disease, but it is possible to manage the disease with low protein prescription diet, phosphorus binders, as well as supportive care.
+Kidney disease: There is no cure for chronic kidney disease, but it is possible to manage the disease with a low protein prescription diet, phosphorus binders, as well as supportive care.

 Liver disease: Treatment for liver disease depends on the underlying cause.
 Where possible, surgery for a portosystemic shunt, other treatment options include nutritional support, antibiotics, and supportive care.

 Rodenticide toxicity: If ingestion was recent, gastric decontamination followed by activated charcoal to prevent further absorption.
 Vitamin K injections as rat poisons use up vitamin K which is necessary for the formation of clotting factors.

 Right-sided heart failure: Supportive care such as oxygen therapy as well as low sodium diet, diuretics, ACE inhibitors to relax the blood vessels and lower blood pressure.